Call Today! Free Immediate Response (818) 781-1570

 PC 243(d) aggravated battery law makes it a crime strike some in a harmful manner causing them to suffer a serious bodily injury.

-Battery that causes serious bodily injury is commonly known as “aggravated battery” and covered under California Penal Code Section 243(d).
+A battery that causes serious bodily injury is commonly known as “aggravated battery” and is covered under California Penal Code Section 243(d).

 So, what is considered a “serious bodily injury?”
 It's a significant injury, such as a broken bone or concussion.

-The underlying criminal offense is simple battery that is described under California Penal Code Section 242, which says battery is any unlawful use of force or violence on another person.
+The underlying criminal offense is a simple battery, which is described under California Penal Code Section 242, which says the battery is any unlawful use of force or violence on another person.

-In order to be charged with Penal Code 243(d), it would require a substantial injury to the victim.
+Substantial injury to the victim would be required to be charged with Penal Code 243(d).
 Therefore, the primary difference between simple battery and aggravated battery is the level of injuries sustained by the victim.

 A common example is Los Angeles County includes a situation where two men get into a fight at a bar.
 During the struggle, one man pushes the other, causing him to fall and break his arm.
 Since a broken bone is considered a serious bodily injury, the man could face criminal charges of aggravated battery.